tech-med/medlearnity.com/src/content/blog/failed-absite-now-what/index.md

 ---

-title: "Low Score on ABSITE: How to Get up and Excel"
+title: 'Low Score on ABSITE: How to Get up and Excel'
 pubDate: 2023-01-30
 categories:
-  - "residency"
+  - 'residency'
-  - "residency-board-exams"
+  - 'residency-board-exams'
-description: "Low Score on ABSITE: How to Get up and Excel"
+description: 'Low Score on ABSITE: How to Get up and Excel'
 ---

 # Low Score on ABSITE: How to Get up and Excel